-From courtrooms to college campuses, myths and stereotypes about rape continue to fuel an epidemic of sexual assault.
-The CDC estimates that more than 1 million women are raped in the U.S. in a year.
-One in five women will be raped in her lifetime, but only 3% of perpetrators will ever serve time in prison.
-NOW-NYC’s Take Rape Seriously campaign organizes and empowers New Yorkers to stand with survivors, work toward ending a culture of rape, and push for reforms that will secure justice for more survivors.
+There is an epidemic of sexual assault in our country.
+The CDC estimates that more than 1 million women are raped in the U.S. each year.
+Though one in five women will be raped in her lifetime, only 3% of perpetrators will ever serve time in prison.
+NOW-NYC’s Take Rape Seriously campaign works in partnership with survivors to rise up against a culture of rape and push for real reforms to improve the criminal justice system’s response to rape.

 - Every 2 minutes, someone in the U.S. is sexually assaulted.

 - Two-thirds of rapes are committed by someone the victim knows

 - 93% of juvenile sexual assault victims know their attacker.

 - One in five girls in grades 9-12 will experience physical or emotional violence from a dating partner.

 - Survivors of sexual assault are 3 times more likely to suffer from depression, 6 times more likely to suffer from PTSD, and 4 times more likely to contemplate suicide.